 Best for Clothes?

-One good thing is that the clothesline will not shrink clothes like the excessively high heat from a dryer can do.
-The ultra violet rays of sunlight directed at a clothesline are also great for bleaching white linens and clothes so they look their whitest.
+One good thing about a clothesline is that it will not shrink clothes like the excessively high heat of some dryer cycles can do.
+The ultraviolet rays of sunlight directed at a clothesline are also great for bleaching white linens and clothes so they look their whitest.
 But, if you have colored clothes, sunlight is one of the worst things that can cause fading.
 Your dark jeans won't be dark for long.
-You must also be careful with stretchy clothes.
+You must also be careful with knitted stretchy clothes.
 The weight of being hung can make that knit shirt get longer and longer.
-Birds have even been known to pull some loose threads out for their nests!
+Birds have even been known to pull some loose threads out from clothes to use for their nests.

 And you can't discount clothing thieves.
 The thieves may be after name-brand clothing but they may also be the four-legged variety that steals clothes.
 My mother lost her favorite lace tablecloth to a collie that had the best time pulling it through the yard.
 I can tell you that the utility costs she saved by line-drying did not pay for the new tablecloth.
 Not to mention the mental anguish that she bestowed on me and my dog!